HDuh/HDuh/README.md

 - 👋 Hi, I’m Nikita Dushkov
 - 👀 I’m interested in computer science and basketball 🏀
-- 🌱 I’m currently learning Python3
+- 🌱 I’m currently Software engineer in Python3
 - 📫 How to reach me: gespi@bk.ru, 8 926 418-0038

 <!---